Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Safety-Critical Learning-based Control for Mixed-Autonomy Platoons

-We formulate the control of mixed-autonomy platoons as an MDP $\mathcal{M} = (\mathcal{X}, \mathcal{U}, P, r, \gamma)$, where $\mathcal{X}$ includes all possible states $x(t)$ (i.e., location and velocity), $\mathcal{U}$ comprises all possible actions $u(t)$ (i.e., the acceleration rate), the process is defined as $P=(f,B)$ that involves the vehicle dynamics and control matrix.
+We formulate the control of mixed-autonomy platoons as an MDP $\mathcal{M} = (\mathcal{X}, \mathcal{U}, P, r, \gamma)$, where $\mathcal{X}$ includes all possible states $x(t)$ defined as the spacing and velocity, $\mathcal{U}$ comprises all possible actions $u(t)$ defined as the acceleration rate of the CAV, the transition function $P$ (i.e., system dynamics) is defined in Eq.~\eqref{continuous system} that involves the system function $f(x(t),v_0(t))$ and control matrix $B$, and the policy of the RL-based controller is parameterized by $\theta_{\text{RL}}$.
 The reward function $r$ is introduced next.

 Our control objective of each CAV in mixed-autonomy platoons is to stabilize traffic flow, improve traffic efficiency, and ensure its own safety.
 Therefore, the reward function of CAV $i$ contains three parts: